-- a) only car 5 (the only problem is the time/distance) - b) car + ferry 5 - c) only ferry (no car) 3-4 (without the car is harder to move in the region, depends on the place) - $d) \ \ \text{coaches or trains} \ \ \textbf{2}$ - / Covid: nothing's changed - 4) Personal norms
+- a) only car 5 (the only problem is the time/distance)

+- b) car + ferry 5

+- c) only ferry (no car) 3-4 (without the car is harder to move in the region, depends on the place)

+- d) coaches or trains 2

+- / Covid: nothing's changed

+- 4) Personal norms

 How much do you think that, on average, travelers that from Croatia would like to go to Italy feel that it is their duty to take into consideration the environmental consequences of their modal choice as well?
-(1= not at all; 5= a lot) 2 - maybe only few people take environmental consequences, depends on responsibility of each individual
+(1= not at all; 5= a lot)

-5) Please order from the most relevant to the least relevant the following variables in orienting modal choice of travelers going to Italy:

-- Habits 3 - social pressure 4/1 - attitude towards different means of transport 1 - behavioral control (how easy/difficult would it be to go with different means of transport) 2 - feeling of moral obligation to choose sustainable transport modes 5 / 2 - / Covid

-6) The pandemic heavily affected mobility and how different means of transportation are perceived (e.g., the need to guarantee social distancing).
+- 2 maybe only few people take environmental consequences, depends on responsibility of each individual - 5) Please order from the most relevant to the least relevant the following variables in orienting modal choice of travelers going to Italy: - Habits 3 - social pressure 4/1 - attitude towards different means of transport 1 - behavioral control (how easy/difficult would it be to go with different means of transport) 2 - feeling of moral obligation to choose sustainable transport modes 5/2 - / Covid - 6) The pandemic heavily affected mobility and how different means of transportation are perceived (e.g., the need to guarantee social distancing).
 Do you think that social distancing is considered as a relevant requisite of the trip, for travelers willing to go to Italy?
 How much, on average, on a 1 to 5 scale?
-4-5 private cars to avoid crowded places such as ferries or coaches?
-The pandemic has already affected.
-After the pandemic we will go back to normal.

 7) Do you think that there are differences in the perception about the need to guarantee social distancing between transnational trips (Italy-Croatia) and everyday trips (commuting, shopping trips etc.)?

 The social distance is being guaranteed more in long distance trips and is completely different within local transport.

-8) Do you think the pandemic will have persistent effects on choices of segments of travelers, so that they will shift to
+8) Do you think the pandemic will have persistent effects on choices of segments of travelers, so that they will shift to private cars to avoid crowded places such as ferries or coaches?